Giving a First Phone

 4. Will your child follow the rules you lay out?
 Will they respect limits in terms of what apps they can access, when & where to dock their digital device at night, etc?
 Are they clear how you will be monitoring their online activities (at least at first)?

 5. Does your child know how to keep themselves and others safe online?
-Think cyberbullying, predators, personal information, etc.
+Think cyberbullying, predators, drug dealers, oversharing personal information, etc. Can you count on them coming to you when they encounter a tricky situation?

 6. Can your child stick to a well-rounded routine?
 Will they keep screen time from affecting a healthy routine of sleep, meals, getting homework done, maintaining offline activities, etc. A phone only makes this harder.